top of page

 Feature Prioritization 2 x 2 Matrix

-To help me prioritize the issues, the founder, ux designer and myself used a feature prioritization 2x2 matrix to help us prioritize the categories of issues based on the importance of the business (x-axis) and the importance of the user (y-axis).
+To help us prioritize the issues, the founder, UX designer, and I used a feature prioritization 2x2 matrix.
+This helped us prioritize the categories of issues based on their importance to the business (x-axis) and the importance to the user (y-axis).
 We organized each issue in its corresponding area and labeled them in order of importance.

 Recommendations